Manly ferry service: History

 In 1853, Henry Gilbert Smith chartered the wooden paddle wheeler Brothers to bring people to the Manly area and thus boost the value of the subdivision of his land holdings near the Corso.
 The Manly area with its beaches and bays became a popular weekend destination and more ferries were chartered including by a local hotel owner.
 By 1855, the paddle steamer Emu (I) provided two daily weekday trips.
 Emu was followed by Black Swan and Pelican.

-In 1859, the first double-ended ferry, Phantom commenced the service.
+In 1859, the first double-ended ferry, Phantom, commenced the service.
 She was a success, and the double-ended configuration remains the standard on the Manly route through to the present-day.
 Weekends and holidays were even busier than week days, and extra boats and tugs were put into service often as charters, including Goolwa, Breadalbane, Cobra, Royal Alfred, and Manly (I).
-A new company, the Port Jackson Steamboat Company was formed in 1876, and within a few years it was running British-built Fairlight and Commodore to Manly.
+A new company, the Port Jackson Steamboat Company, was formed in 1876, and within a few years it was running British-built Fairlight and Commodore to Manly.
 In 1881, the company was reformed into the Port Jackson & Manly Steamship Company, and the biggest paddle steamer ferry to ever operate on the harbour, the opulent Brighton, was commissioned by the company in 1883.

 With fares at one shilling for a single, in 1892 the Port Jackson Steamship Company announced a fare increase.
 In response, some Manly residents formed their own competing company, The Manly Co-operative Steam Ferry Company, which ran chartered steamers at sixpence a single.
-The Port Jackson company dropped their fares to threepence which was match by the Cop-op.
+The Port Jackson company dropped their fares to threepence which was matched by the Co-op.
 Neither company was profitable at this price, so in 1896 they amalgamated to form the Port Jackson Co-operative Steamship Company.
 Renowned naval architect, Walter Reeks, designed two new ferries for the service, that would be archetypes for all Manly ferries through to the current Freshwater class.
 Manly (II) (1896) was the first double-ended screw ferry on the run, and Kuring-gai (1901) was steel, double-ended screw steamer that in its appearance, size and capacity, was the first of the familiar Manly ferries of the twentieth century.